flenniken/statictea/docs/messages.md

-    "Cannot update the readonly template.", ## wUpdateReadonly "The function requires at least $1 arguments.", ## wNotEnoughArgsOpt "The function requires at most $1 arguments.", ## wTooManyArgsOpt "The length must be a positive number."]
+    "Cannot update the readonly template.", ## wUpdateReadonly "The function requires at least $1 arguments.", ## wNotEnoughArgsOpt "The function requires at most $1 arguments.", ## wTooManyArgsOpt "The length must be a positive number.", ## wNegativeLength "You can only change code variables in code files."]
 ```